Jayalakshmi-i/Observability-Prometheus-Grafana/Monitoring project/README.md

 To receive email notifications, we need to enable 2 step verifications on the Gmail account

-In order to configure the email notifications, go to https://myaccount.google.com/apppasswords and then **Enter name** and get **an app password** which can be used for routing configuration
+To configure the email notifications, go to https://myaccount.google.com/apppasswords and then **Enter name** and get **an app password** which can be used for routing configuration

 ```
 cd alertmanager
 vi alertmanager.yml